Huge mass paralyses dad as family launch fundraiser to get him home from Thailand

 One family’s ‘world has come crashing down’ after their dad and grandad, Robin Staker, 76, was rushed to a hospital abroad after enduring excruciating pain in his legs.

-The former landlord of The Stag, who moved to Pattaya, in Thailand, on a permanent basis after the pandemic, was advised he required an MRI scan and further tests.
+The former landlord of The Stag in New Road, Portsmouth, who moved to Pattaya, in Thailand, on a permanent basis after the pandemic, was advised he required an MRI scan and further tests.

 But, due to the costs associated with the treatment, he refused the scan and was sent home where his condition rapidly worsened.